michaelo/daya/README.md

 * Nice-to-haves:
     * Accept a list of "instantiations" to only render whatever relates to them.
 Accept "degrees of separation" as well?
     * Support "playback"-functionality?
 Render node-by-node as they are instantiated, ordered by source?
+    * Mode to allow anonymous types?
+E.g. don't require predefined nodes/edges, more simular to how dot behaves.

 Attributions